What to Buy in Morocco: 15 Best Moroccan Souvenirs and Gifts

 In Morocco, teapots—especially traditional Moroccan mint tea pots (berrad)—are available at a wide range of prices depending on craftsmanship and materials.
 A simple, functional teapot typically starts around 150 MAD ($15), making it an affordable option for daily tea preparation, while more elaborate, hand‑engraved models with heavier metal can range from 400 to 800 MAD ($40–80) or more.
 The price is influenced by factors such as weight, the intricacy of the engraving, and whether the piece is designed for practical use or purely decorative purposes.
 When shopping for a Moroccan teapot, it’s important to check key details like the fit of the lid and the smooth flow of the spout to ensure usability.
 Although complete tea sets may come at a higher cost, they often offer better value and enhance the overall Moroccan tea experience, making them a worthwhile investment for anyone interested in authentic Moroccan kitchenware and daily tea rituals.

-9- Lanterns & Metal Lamps
+9- Lanterns & and wall decoration

 Moroccan lanterns, also known as Moroccan lamps or decorative metal lanterns, come in a wide range of styles and prices, making them a popular choice for both home décor and souvenirs.
 Prices typically start around 100 MAD ($10) for small candle holders and can reach 600 to 1,200 MAD ($60–120) or more for large, intricately handcrafted pieces.
 The cost is largely driven by factors such as hand-cut metalwork, material thickness, and the complexity of traditional geometric or floral designs, which are key elements of authentic Moroccan craftsmanship.
 Higher-quality lanterns feel solid and durable, while mass-produced versions tend to be lighter and sound hollow when tapped.
 When shopping, always compare multiple pieces and inspect the detailing closely to ensure you're getting a well-crafted item that will last and provide beautiful ambient lighting.